I live in the San Francisco Bay Area, one of the most expensive real estate markets in the country.

 2. Assumption: Syndication Performance

-That’s why we work so hard to make sure the teams we’re investing with are strong operators with proven track records, conservative underwriting, and multiple exit strategies.
+That’s why we work so hard to make sure the teams we’re investing with are strong operators with proven track records, conservative underwriting, and multiple exit strategies and why we always encourage our investors to do their own due diligence before they get into any investment.

 3. Consideration: Huge Home Loan